okTurtles/group-income/CONTRIBUTING.md

 ### 2. FORK this repo

-Everyone must follow these rules (inspired by the [C4.1](http://hintjens.com/blog:93) process).
-No exceptions.
+Everyone must follow the rules below (inspired by the [C4.1](http://hintjens.com/blog:93) process) to submit _code_ (documentation may be edited directly by maintainers):

 1. **Always** work in your own fork and submit pull requests (PRs) to `master`.
 2. **Always** submit a _minimal and accurate answer_ to any issue.
 The simplest solution is the best solution.